 Setting Up A Committee

-Once you have built your fundraising team, everything will run more smoothly when you assign roles and certain tasks to each member.
-You can break down the tasks and assign each individual the following:
+Once you have built your fundraising team, everything will run more smoothly when you assign roles and specific tasks to each member.
+You can break down the tasks and give each individual the following:

 - Chairman – oversees the entire donation drive